simjunheng/tp/docs/DeveloperGuide.md

    across features to ensure functional correctness.

 2. The team has implemented a JavaFX strategy board with draggable nodes.
-In addition, a `move` feature is implemented to cater to existing requirements and also, user who prefer CLI over GUI.
-It was particularly tough to implement this as nodes placements are determined by its relative position
+In addition, a `move` feature is implemented to cater to existing requirements.
+It was tough to implement this as nodes placements are determined by its relative position.
+Our team also tried to get these placements as accurate as possible to ensure functional correctness - increasing the implementation difficulty levels.